Vision, Mission and Mandate

 Through our efforts, cooperative and mutual self-help housing will win recognition and respect throughout the world for its unlimited potential and practical achievement in providing secure, affordable shelter controlled by those who call it home.

-Cooperative Housing International (CHI) unites, represents, promotes and leads the international movement for cooperative and mutual self-help housing.
+Cooperative Housing International (CHI) unites, represents, promotes and leads the international movement for cooperative, mutual self-help, and community-led housing.

 Cooperative Housing International unites cooperative housing organisations around the globe by seeking members throughout the world and helping them work and communicate together.